allarkin/allarkin/README.md

 Enjoy working closely with team members to ensure workloads are effectively redirected.

-Relaying on a personal work experience, I like to propose UI and UX improvements to the products and make a Web apps more intuite easy to use for the users.
+Relaying on a personal work experience, I like to propose UI and UX improvements to the products and make a Web apps more intuite and easy to use for the users.

 Have an excellent interpersonal and communication skills and patience to listen and analyse every opinion.